electron/electron/docs/development/coding-style.md

 * Write [remark](https://github.com/remarkjs/remark) markdown style.

-You can run `npm run lint-docs` to ensure that your documentation changes are formatted correctly.
+You can run `npm run lint:docs` to ensure that your documentation changes are formatted correctly.

 ## JavaScript